kavzov/testtask/README.md

 `python 3.6`
 `psycopg2`

-Docker image of the repository files:
+You may pull and run docker image of the repository files:
-`docker push kavzov/wg_tasks`
+`docker pull kavzov/wg_tasks`
-You may run it by:
+Run:
 `docker run -it -p 8080:8080 --name tasks --link backenv:localhost kavzov/wg_tasks bash`
-and use cli commands inside the 'tasks' container:
+Use the cli commands inside the 'tasks' container:
 `task1` - handles cats colors info and fill db with the data
 `task2` - calculates means, medians and modes of cats tails and whiskers and store the statistics to db
 `task3` - starts simple http server.
 The server is responses on GET request http://localhost:8080/ping to HTTP client